nikstaaar/r3f-marble-game/README.md

 - Educational Project: This game serves as the culmination of learning in Bruno Simon's Three.js journey.

 ### How to Play
 After entering the game and hitting start, use W A S D or Arrow keys to move the marble towards the burger.
+Use Space Bar to jump over the obstacles.

 ### Development
 To set up the project locally for development purposes: